metallb/metallb/website/content/release-notes/_index.md

 New features:

+- ARP and NDP modes have been replaced by a single "layer 2" mode, indicated by `protocol: layer2` in the configuration file.
+Layer 2 mode uses ARP and NDP under the hood, but having a single protocol name makes it easier to build protocol-agnostic configuration templates.
+- You can give addresses to MetalLB using a simple IP range notation, in addition to CIDR prefixes.
+For example, `192.168.0.0-192.168.0.255` is equivalent to `192.168.0.0/24`.
+This makes it much easier to allocate IP ranges that don't fall cleanly on CIDR prefix boundaries.
 - BGP mode supports nodes with multiple interfaces and IP addresses ([#182](https://github.com/google/metallb/issues/182)).
 Previously, MetalLB could only establish working BGP sessions on the node's